faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The function reactivateChannel is called upon when a deactivated account needs reactivation and has it's reactivation fees present
+The function reactivateChannel is called upon when a deactivated account needs reactivation and has it's reactivation fees present then accepts the amount adds it to it's channel pool contribution and reactivate the channel.

 ---